God in person. Creator. Bridegroom. Savior. Lord. King.

 In the Bible, Jesus’ greatest conflict was with the religious leaders of that time.
 Jesus was preaching what they should have already known – but they did not understand what He was saying.

 In the current-day church, it is common for everyone to complain about “Pharisaical Believers” (those who are religious but don’t know the truth), pointing fingers in every direction when really we should all be asking if that’s us.
 I started doing that – asking where I was wrong and did not understand correctly.
-It got to a point when I cried out to God that I wanted to start over.
-I told God I believed He exists and that Jesus is who He says He is, but beyond that would He teach me the Truth because I just didn’t know anymore.
+It got to a point where I finally cried out to God and told Him I wanted to start over.
+I told God I believed He exists and that Jesus is who He says He is, but beyond that, I was confused.
+I prayed and asked if He would teach me the Truth because I just didn’t know anymore.

 I’m grateful for my journey.
 I’m thankful that God showed me that even though I was in church and knew about the truth, I was still in darkness; and how grateful I am that He brought me out of the darkness and into the Light!

 I’m not going to tell you what to believe, I’m just going to point you to Jesus (Yeshua) and His Word and tell you to passionately seek Him.
 Ask God to reveal Himself to you.
-Believe that Jesus is real; God in the flesh; and He came to save us from our sins.
-He came first for the Jewish nation and then for the rest of us, and in that, He created one new man: tearing down the dividing wall between Jew & Gentile (Ephesians).
+Believe that Jesus is real; God in the flesh; and He came not only to rescuse us from the death our sins bring, He came to KNOW you, to be your friend, Father, lover.
+He came first for the Jewish nation…but then offered the same salvation and inheritance for the rest of us!
+In that, He created one new man: tearing down the dividing wall between Jew & Gentile (Ephesians).

 When Simon Peter preached to the crowds after Jesus was resurrected and returned to Heaven, the crowds asked, “What must we do to be saved?”.
 Peter said, “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of sins, and you shall receive the gift of the Holy Spirit….then those who gladly received his word were baptized…” (Acts 2:37-41)

 There is so much I could include but this is where your journey starts.
 Whether this is all new to you or you’ve been in church your entire life and think you’ve got it all figured out, or somewhere in between, the starting point from here is the same: Repent, believe in Jesus, and ask God to show you where you’ve been wrong in your believing or understanding.
 Repent of wrong believing, receive His forgiveness, and ask Him, by the power and counsel of the Holy Spirit, to teach you.
 Don’t be afraid of the Holy Spirit, he isn’t just a side note.
 He is the main player as Jesus sent us the Holy Spirit as a gift.
-Ask the Holy Spirit to empower you and to teach you about himself.
+Ask the Holy Spirit to empower you and to teach you about Himself.
 Pray in and with the Holy Spirit.
 Also, Peter asked new believers, “Have you received the Holy Spirit?”
-They did not know what he was talking about and so he taught them and they were baptized in the Holy Spirit (after they had been baptized in water).
+They did not know what he was talking about so he taught them.

 Laura Prather, editor